-Get the Right Gear
+1. Get the Right Gear

-Baits and Lures
+2. Baits and Lures

-The bobber and sinker will both work to keep your bait in place while you wait on a fish to bite.
+The bobber and sinker will work to keep your bait in place while you wait for a fish to bite.
 Using this approach means you won’t have to worry about using artificial lures that require you to make numerous casts and to also have a solid understanding about how to retrieve the lure.
-When fishing with a live bait setup that utilizes a bobber and sinker, you’ll be able to simplify your approach and get more enjoyment from your time on the water – I have also written a guide on the tackle you need for bass that might help.
+When fishing with a live bait setup that utilizes a bobber and sinker, you’ll be able to simplify your approach and get more enjoyment from your time on the water – I have also written a guide on the fishing tackle you need for bass that might help.

-Setting Your Drag
+3. Setting Your Drag

 The drag is often a part of fishing that many newcomers get confused about.
-The drag is simply the mechanism inside your reel that provides a consistent level of resistance when something pulls on the other end.
+The drag is simply the mechanism inside your reel that provides a consistent resistance level when something pulls on the other end.
 Understanding the right level of drag needed for bass fishing might take a while to figure out, but you want to set it at a level that will allow the fish to pull line off of the real, but not too freely.

 When you catch a bass, or any other type of fish, it will initially pull and tug at your hook in an effort to get away.
 Most fish will swim very hard away from the spot where they bit the hook in an effort that many anglers refer to as a ‘run.’
 You want to have your drag set at a level where the fish is able to pull some line off of the reel, but also hard enough so the fish will quickly tire out, allowing you to more easily reel it in.

-Casting Your Rod
+4. Casting Your Rod

-When to Fish?
+5. When to Fish?

-Bass are ambush predators, which means that they like to use their surroundings to their advantage when hunting for prey.
+Bass are ambush predators, meaning they like to use their surroundings to their advantage when hunting for prey.
 Bass like to hide under or behind various types of ‘cover’ which they use to disguise themselves from their target before they strike.
 They always like to feed at dawn and dusk because the low-light situation created by the sun rising and setting allows them to do a better job of hiding themselves.

-Look for Cover or Structure
+6. Look for Cover or Structure

 Bass love to stay in or very close to cover.
 This cover, which is also referred to as structure, might be trees that have fallen into the water, a submerged brush pile, rock pile, standing timber, stumps, docks, piers or any other type of object that provides shade or a place for bass to hide from their prey.

 There are also other types of cover in the form of vegetation like underwater grass, moss, lily pads, and virtually any type of thick growth that bass can hide in.
-This type of cover allows them to hide from any potential predators while also helping them remain hidden from unsuspecting prey.
+This type of cover allows them to hide from potential predators while also helping them remain hidden from unsuspecting prey.

-Pay Attention to Water Temperature
+8. Pay Attention to Water Temperature

-In the summer, bass like to stay in the shallow waters while it’s dark, but will usually move towards deeper water once the sun comes up and it gets hot outside.
+In the summer, bass like to stay in the shallow waters while it’s dark, but will usually move towards deeper water once the sun rises and it gets hot outside.
 When the water temperatures cool off in the fall, bass will become more active and can be caught in the shallow portions of most waterways.

 In winter, bass will venture into deep water, which provides a bit of insulation from the colder temperatures near the surface.
 A lake always freezes from the top-down, so the colder it gets, the deeper a bass will go.

 When the water temps start to warm up in the spring, bass will begin their annual feeding frenzy in preparation for the spawn.
-Fishing the spawn is very exciting and is the best time of the year to catch trophy-sized bass.
+Fishing the spawn is exciting and the best time of the year to catch trophy-sized bass.

-Practice Makes Perfect
+10. Practice Makes Perfect